Tom Gross: Media criticism

 Much of his work has concerned the way the international media covers the Middle East.
 He has been cited on the subject in papers such as The New York Times and interviewed in Haaretz and on television about this.
 He has been critical of the BBC, arguing that their Middle East coverage is often slanted against Israel, and has subjected the coverage of Reuters, The Guardian and CNN and what he termed the "cult of Rachel Corrie” to scrutiny.

 He has also been critical of The New York Times, both for their general foreign coverage, and historically for what he terms their "lamentable record of not covering the Holocaust."

 Israel-Palestine

 Gross has consistently supported the creation of an independent Palestinian Arab state alongside Israel.
-But he has said that "to be viable and successful it is not only a question of what Israel will give the Palestinians, but of the Palestinians themselves engaging in good governance", and warned that "there is no point in creating a new Palestinian state if it will primarily be used as a launching ground for armed attacks on Israel, which would be likely to in turn only lead to a much bloodier war between Israelis and Palestinians than anything we have witnessed in the past".
-He has also written about the Jews of the Arab world.
+Gross, however, has stated that "to be viable and successful it is not only a question of what Israel will give the Palestinians, but of the Palestinians themselves engaging in good governance."
+He warned that "there is no point in creating a new Palestinian state if it will primarily be used as a launching ground for armed attacks on Israel, which would be likely to in turn only lead to a much bloodier war between Israelis and Palestinians than anything we have witnessed in the past."

+Gross has also written about the Jews of the Arab world, specifically about the forced removal of Jews from Arab countries.